What is Corporate Performance Management (CPM)?

 2. Smart automation

 A poorly executed CPM will mean absolute failure.
-That’s why a corporation should put an accessible, elaborate, and appropriate ICT infrastructure to ensure information is easily integrated, processed and reported as per proposed standards.
+That’s why a corporation should establish an accessible, elaborate, and appropriate ICT infrastructure to ensure information is easily integrated, processed, and reported as per proposed standards.

 3. Goals synchronization